 · Give your network a home base.
 Prof2Prof can host your academic networks, providing you with a home page for the network and the ability to promote news, events, and resources.
 Campus centers, institutes, and departments can use this option to promote networking, as well as inter-disciplinary and cross-institutional networks of educators and researchers with common interests.
 Just email firstname.lastname@example.org to initiate a network page.

 · Create a space for a working group or team.
 Developing a grant proposal?
 Building a new course or program with colleagues?
 Mentoring a group of students?
 The workspace function enables both private and open-site spaces for accomplishing such tasks.
 Workspaces are a combination of discussion threads and resources, organized and searchable.

 · Create a professional blog.
 With our newest release, Prof2Prof offers a home for your academic blog.
 Write about your research and teaching experiences, administrative roles and student support endeavors.
 Help paint a more realistic picture of life in academia, and share these experiences to help others navigate this career.

-> · And remember, it’s all free.
-If you are employed by a university or college or are a doctoral student or emeritus faculty member, Prof2Prof is free to join.
+· And remember, it’s all free.
+If you are a higher education employee, doctoral student, postdoc, or emeritus faculty member, Prof2Prof is free to join.
 What’s more to love?

-> Join the higher ed ecosystem that has members from 53 countries and counting, and from a broad range of disciplines and academic job titles.
+Join the higher ed ecosystem that has members from 53 countries and counting, and from a broad range of disciplines and academic job titles.
 Help make the site the go-to place for learning from each other, and getting recognized for the full scope of the work that you do.